Skip to main content

 • re-use waste heat (i.e. from kitchen) to heat water supplies

 • simplify the management of the building by reporting any disturbances (such as power outages) to the building technicians.
+With emails, texts, etc it is now possible to automatically alert technicians about a fault before building occupants have even noticed.
+Some faults getting reported, actioned and repaired before being noticed!

 Who uses building controls?

 Everyone who ever steps foot in the building is part of the control strategy, even if they are not the ones turning it on!
 Building designers, contractors, and manufacturers work together to provide a building with functional utilities, security and access systems, visitor signage, occupant comfort and space management.
 Occupants might then manually change their environment by switching lighting on/off or the heating up/down.
+Whether this is at home, in an office, factory or hotel room, building controls are everywhere and increasingly important to comfort, wellbeing and moving to a lower carbon economy.

 Share this page